👤 Exclusive By Adenike Lucas, DENISAURUS News

 This paper also revealed how Vice President, Pastor Professor Senior Advocate of Nigeria has been breaching rule of law, in furtherance of protecting the anti-graft agency’s boss, Mr Magu.

 EFCC workers have cried out and even wrote several petitions to President Muhammadu Buhari and the NASS Senate, detailing the corruption and victimisation they have suffered, but all went unattended by the Presidency, DENISAURUS News learned.

 There has been fasting and prayers going on for Mr Magu’s removal.
-The news of his posting to the NIPPS was welcomed by most EFCC employees – including officers seconded from the Nigerian Police Force, NPF.
+The news of his posting to the NIPSS was welcomed by most EFCC employees – including officers seconded from the Nigerian Police Force, NPF.